Tutorial - Running FL XGBoost with OctaiPipe#

 # logging.basicConfig(level=logging.DEBUG, format='%(message)s')

-Set up the octaifl context by passing the config file, name and escription to OctaiFl
+We then set up the octaifl context by passing the config file, name and description to OctaiFL

 from octaipipe.federated_learning.run_fl import OctaiFL

-federated_learning_config = 'configs/xgboost_federated_learning.yml'
+federated_learning_config = 'configs/xgboost_federated_learning.yaml'

 octaifl = OctaiFL(